You are here

 Despite the importance of national income accounting, there are inherent difficulties and problems in the measurement of national income and its components.
 The difficulties are as under:

-1. Non traded transactions – Existence of non traded transaction prevents the precise measurement of national income.
-Production for self consumption, service rendered by housewives, rental income of self owned houses and the likes not traded in market.
-So, it becomes difficult in determining the market value of goods and services that are not traded.
+1. Non-traded transactions – The existence of non-traded transactions prevents the precise measurement of national income.
+Production for self-consumption, service rendered by housewives, rental income of self-owned houses, and the likes not traded in the market.
+So, it becomes difficult to determine the market value of non-traded goods and services.

-2. Problem of double counting – As we know that national income measures include only the final products.
-However, it is not so easy to differentiate final products from intermediate product, because the same product can became intermediate product at one circumstance and final product at the other.
-For example, sugarcane is final product to produce juice, and it is intermediate in the production of sugar.
+2. Problem of double counting – As we know national income measures include only the final products.
+However, it is not so easy to differentiate final products from intermediate products, because the same product can become an intermediate product in one circumstance and a final product in the other.
+For example, sugarcane is the final product to produce juice, and it is intermediate in the production of sugar.

-3. Existence of black market – Transactions that are conceded from government falls under black market or underground economy.
+3. Existence of black market – Transactions that are conceded by the government fall under the black market or underground economy.
 It exists either because the goods and services produced are illegal or the transactions are hidden to avoid tax.
-If such market exists, government cannot figure how large the size of black market is.
+If such a market exists, the government cannot figure out how large the size of the black market is.

-4. Error on imputation – As the value of non traded transactions are imputed to provide the precise measures of national income, statistical error on estimation results in poor estimation of national accounts.
+4. Error on imputation – As the value of non-traded transactions is imputed to provide the precise measures of national income, statistical error in estimation results in poor estimation of national accounts.

-5. Portfolio investment and second hand transactions – Such transactions are not included in the national income, because they only reflect the transactions transferring ownership of already produced goods and services but not the additional production.
+5. Portfolio investment and second-hand transactions – National income accounting does not include portfolio investment and second-hand transactions, because they only reflect the transactions transferring ownership of already produced goods and services but not the additional production.

-6. Changes in prices – As the national income is measured in terms of monetary value, the change in price of goods and services may result in change in national income without being changed the final products.
+6. Changes in prices – As the national income is measured in terms of monetary value, the change in the price of goods and services may result in a change in national income without changing the final products.

-7. Lack of reliable and adequate data – Reliable and adequate are the precondition for perfect measurement of national accounts.
-However, availability of such data remains scanty in the face of under development state of nation, improper accounting practice and illiteracy.
+7. Lack of reliable and adequate data – Reliable and adequate are the preconditions for perfect measurement of national accounts.
+However, the availability of such data remains scanty in the face of under development state of the nation, improper accounting practices, and illiteracy.